nhb15/LUClinicDB_COMP453/README.md

 - **Implement referential intergrity.
 Demonstrate what happens when it is violated.
 Or, if you constructed your program so that it can't be violated, demonstrate how it references a primary key and prevents a violation of referential intergrity.
 For example, if employee has a foreign key deptNo that references the primary key deptNo in the relation Department.
 If you populate a drop-down box with existing department numbers, this will prevent the user from entering an invalid department number, thereby enforcing referential integrity.
 We did something similar in Lab-4-c.
 If you just have a text box, the user can enter a department number that doesn't exist, and you can demonstrate that this will cause a referential integrity error.
 Either method is fine, but be clear on what you are trying to achieve and demonstrate.**

-  * All tables have foreign keys to prevent violations.
-There are no tables with the same attributes that aren't foreign keys.
+  * All tables have foreign keys to prevent violations except for the Login table, which allows patients to register asynchronously from a Patient record being created for them.
+There are no other tables with the same attributes that aren't foreign keys.
 If something is updated in one table that has a foreign key link in another, it updates both tables.
-(Valerie)
+The system is specifically set up to avoid patient email integrity violations by not allowing anyone to edit the patient email.
+(Valerie) (Nate)

 - **Use an appropriate structure for your project package.
 Any of the structures that we used in class is fine.
 I would recommend using the structure that we used for Lab-4-c, as that is a good starting point for the project.**

   * In progress (Nate and Anshul).
+The LuClinic file holds all the routes, exclusively.

 ---